chianw/chianw/post16k8scontainerd.md

 ```

-**Step 8** Pull specific K8S release images only on master node, Ensure kubelet uses systemd by creating a kubeadm init file, only on master node, change the below controlPlaneEndpoint, clusterName accordingly
+**Step 8** Pull specific K8S release images only on master node, Ensure kubelet uses systemd by creating a kubeadm init file, only on master node, change the below controlPlaneEndpoint, clusterName, kubernetesVersion accordingly

 ```
 ## pull images for a specific k8s release, run this only on master node where kubeadm is installed